Sharing code

 To see if Polylith might be right for you, ask yourself whether these statements are true or not for the systems you work with:

-I can easily split up a service in two.
+* I can easily split up a service into two.

 There aren’t many developers who can do all the above, but if you can, congratulations!
-We still think that Polylith can help you be happier and more productive, so keep reading!
+Even so, Polylith can still help you be more productive and enjoy your work, so keep reading!

 Let's say we have two nicely structured services, where each box represents some source code that lives in its own namespace with a single responsibility: